panpann2305/dms1_blog/posts/hiimpan.md

 - Creativity
 - Design, design, design
 - PR, PS, AI, AE, Blender, (more in the future)
-- Love from my lovers
+- Love from my loved ones

 # ✿ Me on social platforms